(d) Fees and Fee Waivers

 .
 Service of the Notice of Application and Related Materials

-With amendments to the RTA and the Board Rules in effect 01 July 2015, the Board was granted broad discretion regarding how service of the Notice of Application is to be performed, and what documentation is to accompany it (such as a Notice of Hearing, evidence, etc).
-While the default rule is now that the Board shall perform service of application and related materials on the responding parties, the Board can order that the applicant perform such service (and later file a certificate of service) in the following circumstances [RTA 188-189, Rule 10.1-10.2]:
+While the default rule is now that the Board shall perform service of application and related materials on the responding parties, the Board can order that the applicant perform such service (and later file a certificate of service) in the following circumstances [RTA 188-189, R5.1-5.2]:

 Where the applicant must perform service, how to do it is explained in s.8 "Service and Filing of Documents", below.